AmaVic/ChaincodeTestr/README.md

 CLI application that supports the execution of a test suite on a B-MERODE chaincode, deployed on a HLF network.
 The below video provides the explanation and a demonstration.
 The remainder of the README provides all the detailed explanations.
+The test suite used as demonstration has been developed for a B-MERODE model developed by Wim Laurier, and based on the MERODE model presented in the following paper:

+Laurier, W., Horiuchi, S., & Snoeck, M. (2021).
+An executable axiomatization of the REA2 ontology.
+Journal of Information Systems, 35(3), 133-154.

 [![B-MERODE Chaincode Tester Demo](https://img.youtube.com/vi/V4gcxtX9kZk/0.jpg)](https://www.youtube.com/watch?v=V4gcxtX9kZk)